Jason Shepard

 Research Areas | Generally, the role of the First Amendment in American democracy, journalism and culture, in particular digital media ethics and law, journalist’s privilege law, campaign finance law, anonymity and privacy rights, the press and national security, academic freedom and First Amendment history.

-Jason M. Shepard, Ph.D., is a media law scholar, professor and chair of the Department of Communications at California State University, Fullerton , one of the largest mass communications programs in the United States.
+Jason M. Shepard, Ph.D., is a media law scholar, professor and interim dean of the College of CommunicationsOpens in new window at California State University, Fullerton , one of the largest mass communications programs in the United States.
 His research examines the role of the First Amendment in American democracy, journalism and culture, and his teaching expertise is in journalism and media law, history and ethics.
 Before academia, Shepard worked as an award-winning journalist in Madison, Wis., and a Teach For America corps member in New York City.

 Shepard’s record of academic scholarship includes more than 120 publications and presentations.
 He is co-author of the textbook Major Principles of Media Law , now its 30th edition published by Cengage.
 He writes "Online Legalities," a regular column in California Publisher , the publication of the California News Publishers Association .
 Shepard’s first book, Privileging the Press: Confidential Sources, Journalism Ethics and the First Amendment , explored the history and ethics of journalists' protection of confidential sources.
 In Ethical Issues in Communication Professions: New Agendas in Communications , published by Routledge, Shepard proposed a new agenda for scholars of press freedom and responsibility in the digital era.
 In Ethics for a Digital Age, published by Peter Lang, Shepard critiqued the emerging uses of journalism ethical principles in First Amendment analysis.
 Shepard has also published research in Yale Journal of Law and Technology Communication Law and Policy Journal of Media Law & Ethics Journalism Practice San Diego Law Review Nevada Law Journal William & Mary Law Journal of Race, Gender and Social Justice Nexus Journal of Law and Policy , and Drake Law Review .
 Shepard’s research has been cited widely , including by a federal appellate court and in the New York Times